 Friedrich von Knauss

-Friedrich von Knaus was born on 7 February, 1724, in Aldingen near Ludwigsburg, now a suburb of Stuttgart, in the family of Johann Ludwig Knaus (1689–1742) and Anna Margarethe Knaus (1689–1756).
+Friedrich von Knaus was born on 7 February 1724, in Aldingen near Ludwigsburg, now a suburb of Stuttgart, in the family of Johann Ludwig Knaus (1689–1742) and Anna Margarethe Knaus (1689–1756).
 Johann Ludwig Knaus was a schoolmaster and later a court mechanic and clockmaker in the court in Darmstadt.
 Friedrich had an older brother, Johann Philip Ludwig (born 1715), who also became a prominent watchmaker and worked together with Friedrich on several automata.

 Early Life

 Showing his capabilities at an early age, working in the workshop of his brother, Friedrich was engaged with the Darmstadt great duke’s court as Kammerdiener and Hofmechanicus.
 Then he was taken to the service of the Prince-voter Clément Auguste of Cologne.
-Later Knaus went to Paris, where in 1753 presented his first writing automata to the French King Louis XV, but without success.
-So he moved in Holland and Belgium, where he came on duty of the Prince Charles of Lorraine in Bruxelles, and then in 1756 he came to Vienna, where in 1757 he established the Physikalisches Hofkabinett (“Court Cabinet of Physics”), of which he was appointed President.
+Later Knaus went to Paris, where in 1753 he presented his first writing automata to the French King Louis XV, but without success.
+So he moved to Holland and Belgium, where he came on the duty of the Prince Charles of Lorraine in Bruxelles, and then in 1756 he came to Vienna, where in 1757 he established the Physikalisches Hofkabinett (“Court Cabinet of Physics”), of which he was appointed President.
 In 1757, Knaus completed work on a mechanical musician that played the flageolet, a kind of recorder.
 Some of his most famous constructs were four mechanical speaking heads in 1770; however, they were not very successful.
 Among his other inventions are a writing desk for the Emperor with a copy machine and “movable picture panels”.

 In 1778, Knaus was requested as a Hauptman to the artillery of Vienna, where he died on August 14, 1789.